ices-tools-dev/echoSMs/docs/usage.md

     bm.freq_dataset  # the TS as a function of frequency
 ```

 The TS and frequency values for a particular benchmark are available with normal Pandas DataFrame indexing syntax.
-The DataFrame columns names as the same as the ReferenceModels names.
+The DataFrame columns names are the same as the ReferenceModels names.
 For example:

 ```py
     bm.freq_dataset['weakly scattering sphere']